Sydney Opera House Cahill walk

 Traffic around the airport can be quite congested, so take the train to Mascot only ($8.25) and then grab an Uber ($25 on average to Bondi Junction).

-Explore Sydney’s Past – a minimum of 5 hours
+Explore Sydney’s Past – minimum of 5 hours

-A history lover on a layover in Sydney is in luck as most of the important structures from colonial Sydney are concentrated in The Rocks, Circular Quay and Macquarie Street.
+A history lover on a layover in Sydney is in luck.
+Most of the important structures of colonial Sydney are concentrated in The Rocks, Circular Quay and Macquarie Street.

 Hyde Park Barracks Sydney Colonial Museum